AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 "==> 3"
 ```

-The way `train:nbEpoch:` and `predict:` are implemented enforces the training data to follow some rules.
+The way `train:nbEpochs:` and `predict:` are implemented enforces the training data to follow some rules.
 Each element contained in `data` must be a collection of numbers.
 All but the last numbers represents the inputs values.
 The last value of an example is a number representing the expected output.
 The expected output is a positive value ranging from 0 and the number of outputs of the neural network minus one.

 ## Neural network as a Hashmap